BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * **Answer** In internship suggested multiprocessing instead of multi threading cause in python GIL (global interpreter lock) will make sure only one thread will run at a time but in case of multiprocessing its like divided into different interpreters with different GIL so no boundaries are present, because of this our browsing history based recommendation was intially taking 33 min to generate the recommendations now it is taking only 17 minutes which is roughlyt 50% faster cause it automatically detects all the cpus present, in our case 4 cpus

 * Tell me about a time when you made a serious error at work, and how did you fix it?
+* **Answer** for checking I ran the same code as the prod one in the prod instance where it was actually writing output to my location came to know later fixed with by changing the task name

 * Briefly explain a scenario where a senior gave you vague instructions, and you had to find your way through it.
 How did you process the whole situation?
 * **Answer** Qalara example for attribute extraction in less time

 * Tell me one of the lessons you learned, which was not a part of your duties/responsibilities?
+* **Answer** talking professionally with others, collaborating with everyone, respect need not be by calling sir

 ### Have Backbone; DisAgree and Commit